Iranian-American Former Senior U.N. Official, Father of Hostage Siamak Namazi

-According to a report by the IRGC-affiliated news agency Fars, Namazi was arrested in order “to uncover the complex layers of vast financial and intelligence corruption by a network that is associated to the UK and America.”
-Baquer is also accused in the report of training his son Siamak in “espionage and infiltration and subversion operations.”
-According to a state-run television news program, Baquer has worked with foreign political figures and groups ever since he came to Iran in 2002 to create a “network that would implement the ambitions of Western spy agencies and anti-revolutionary lobbies.”
+According to a report by news agency Fars, which is affiliated with Iran’s Islamic Revolutionary Guard Corps (IRGC), Namazi was arrested in order “to uncover the complex layers of vast financial and intelligence corruption by a network that is associated to the UK and America.”
+The report also accuses Baquer of training his son Siamak in “espionage and infiltration and subversion operations.”
+A state-run television news program called Baquer an “agent of the Pahlavi regime [the former Iranian monarchy]” and said that ever since he came to Iran in 2002, Baquer has worked with foreign political figures and groups to create a “network that would implement the ambitions of Western spy agencies and anti-revolutionary lobbies.”

-Treatment in Prison
+Treatment in Captivity

 According to his wife, Baquer has a severe heart condition and a host of other serious medical problems that require treatment, including epilepsy and severe blockages in the major arteries to his brain.
 According to Baquer’s son, Babak, his father has lost about 25 pounds during his time behind bars.
 According to the New York Times, Baquer was hospitalized four times between January 2017 and January 2018.
 He also underwent triple bypass surgery during his captivity.